Lunar lander

 A lunar lander or Moon lander is a spacecraft designed to land on the surface of the Moon.
-As of 2021, the Apollo Lunar Module is the only lunar lander to have ever been used in human spaceflight, completing six lunar landings from 1969 to 1972 during the United States' Apollo Program.
+As of 2024, the Apollo Lunar Module is the only lunar lander to have ever been used in human spaceflight, completing six lunar landings from 1969 to 1972 during the United States' Apollo Program.
+Several robotic landers have reached the surface, and some have returned samples to Earth.

 The design requirements for these landers depend on factors imposed by the payload, flight rate, propulsive requirements, and configuration constraints.
 Other important design factors include overall energy requirements, mission duration, the type of mission operations on the lunar surface, and life support system if crewed.
-The relatively high gravity and lack of lunar atmosphere negates the use of aerobraking, so a lander must use propulsion to decelerate and achieve a soft landing.
+The relatively high gravity (higher than all known asteroids, but lower than all Solar System planets) and lack of lunar atmosphere negates the use of aerobraking, so a lander must use propulsion to decelerate and achieve a soft landing.

-Several studies indicate the potential for both scientific and technological benefits from sustained lunar surface exploration that would culminate in the utilization of lunar resources, or in the development of the necessary technology to land payloads on other planets in the Solar System.

 History

+1958–1976

 The Luna program was a series of robotic impactors, flybys, orbiters, and landers flown by the Soviet Union between 1958 and 1976.
 Luna 9 was the first spacecraft to achieve a soft landing on the Moon on February 3, 1966, after 11 unsuccessful attempts.
 Three Luna Spacecraft returned lunar soil samples to Earth from 1972 to 1976.
 Two other Luna spacecraft soft-landed the Lunokhod robotic lunar rover in 1970 and 1973.
-Luna achieved a total of seven successful soft landings, out of 27 attempts.
+Luna achieved a total of seven successful soft-landings out of 27 landing attempts.

-The United States' Surveyor program first soft-landed Surveyor 1 on June 2, 1966, and successfully soft-landed four more, in a total of seven attempts through January 10, 1968.
+The United States' Surveyor program first soft-landed Surveyor 1 on June 2, 1966, this initial success was followed by four additional successful soft-landings, the last occurring on January 10, 1968.
+The Surveyor program achieved a total of five successful soft landings out of seven landing attempts through January 10, 1968.
+Surveyor 6 even did a brief hop off the lunar surface.

 The Apollo Lunar Module was the lunar lander for the United States' Apollo program.
-As of 2022, it is the only lunar lander to have ever been used in human spaceflight, completing six lunar landings from 1969 to 1972.
+As of 2025, it is the only crewed lunar lander.
+The Apollo program completed six successful lunar soft-landings from 1969 until 1972; a seventh lunar landing attempt by the Apollo program was aborted when Apollo 13's service module suffered explosive venting from its oxygen tanks.

 The LK lunar module was the lunar lander developed by the Soviet Union as a part of several Soviet crewed lunar programs.
 Several LK lunar modules were flown without crew in low Earth orbit, but the LK lunar module never flew to the Moon, as the development of the N1 Rocket Launch Vehicle required for the lunar flight suffered setbacks (including several launch failures), and after the first human Moon landings were achieved by the United States, the Soviet Union cancelled both the N1 Rocket and the LK Lunar Module programs without any further development.